The geometry of the triple junction between three fluids in equilibrium: Introduction

 Our approach is mostly limited to the formulation using functions of bounded variation.
 The framework we use is based on the work of Giusti \cite{G}, where he studies the regularity of minimal surfaces, but it is in a paper by Massari \cite{Mas} that our problem is first formulated.
 Massari showed the existence of energy minimizers, and commented that Giusti's theory would apply in any region away from a junction of multiple fluids.
+Massari and Tamanini studied a related problem involving optimal segmentations using an approach similar to ours and obtained a different but analogous monotonicity formula \cite{MT}.
 Leonardi \cite{L2001} proved a very useful elimination theorem about solutions to this problem which roughly states that if the volume of some fluids is small enough in a ball, then those fluids must not appear in a ball of half the radius.
 Two other references that may be helpful are by Massari and Miranda \cite{MM} and Leonardi \cite{L2000}.
-Finally, Maggi \cite{Mag} recently published a book that treats some aspects of this problem, including a different proof of Leonardi's Elimination Theorem.
+Lastly, Maggi \cite{Mag} recently published a book that treats some aspects of this problem, including a different proof of Leonardi's Elimination Theorem.